 Through effective teamwork, and pulling together, we experience what happens when we share different perspectives, blend disciplines, and link technologies; constantly discovering new ways of solving complex problems.
-This way of working, which is captured in our Diversity & Inclusion (D&I) Programme 'Inclusion 2025', is essential for our business performance, because we cannot operate at the level we need to if we aren't inclusive.
+This way of working, which is captured in our Diversity & Inclusion (D&I) strategy and programme 'Inclusion 2025', is essential for our business performance, because we cannot operate at the level we need to if we aren't inclusive.

-I am pleased to be able to share our fourth Gender Pay Gap report.
-It shows that we are making year-on-year improvements and have narrowed our gender pay gap in 2020 to 13.9% compared to 14.8% last year.
+We welcome the Government initiative on gender pay gap reporting and I am pleased to be able to share our Gender Pay Gap report for 2019.
+This is our third report, which shows a slight improvement on last year; our gender pay gap for 2019 is 14.8% compared to 16.6% in 2018.

-The gap continues to be primarily driven by the proportion of men who have senior roles, and we are working to address the balance, through a range of actions from our approach to our senior talent pipeline (both recruitment and succession) to wider training and awareness.
+The gap continues to be primarily driven by the proportion of men who have senior roles, and we are working to address the balance.
+For instance, in 2019, we were proud to sign the 'Women in Defence Charter', which was launched to improve gender balance in the defence sector and to encourage organisations to drive inclusion and diversity, providing fair opportunities for women to succeed at all levels.

 While we recognise that improving our pay gap will not happen overnight, we are committed to making progress; not because we have to report on it, but because we believe it is the right thing to do for our people and it is fundamental to creating an innovative, sustainable and high performance culture.